What dissertations and theses are available?

 "Plan B" papers, accepted in the place of a thesis in many master's degree programs, are not received by the University Libraries and are generally not available.
 (The only real exceptions are a number of old library school Plan B papers on publishing history, which have been separately cataloged.)
 In a few cases individual departments may have maintained files of such papers.

 In what libraries are U of M dissertations and theses located?

 Circulating copies of doctoral dissertations:

-- Consult MNCAT under the author or title of the work desired to determine location and call number of a specific dissertation.
+- Use Libraries Search to look for the author or title of the work desired to determine location and call number of a specific dissertation.